 4. The noodles.
 Spaghetti was seriously perfect for this easy beef lo mein.
 I had absolutely no complaints here!

-5. #thatsaucetho.
-After tasting Stubb’s Beef Marinade, I knew that I wanted to marinade my beef in it and use it IN the sauce, too, instead of using the standard soy sauce.
-The beef marinade combined with a little sugar, hoisin sauce, sesame oil, and a dash of Sriracha made for a ridiculously flavorful sauce that I could’ve slurped up with a straw.
+5. #thatsaucetho. a store-bought beef marinade combined with a little sugar, hoisin sauce, sesame oil, and a dash of Sriracha made for a ridiculously flavorful sauce that I could’ve slurped up with a straw.

 This easy beef lo mein is a great combination of tender noodles, crunchy veggies, melt in your mouth beef, and smothered in a slightly smokey, spicy, salty, savory, flavor explosion in your mouth sauce.
 I’m honestly drooling and debating whether I should go to the